Skip to main content

 Relation to Educational Program

-A student who is studying to work directly with people with disabilities will gain valuable experience in this position, as the Graduate Assistant will interact daily with SUNY Cortland's students with disabilities and train them on procedures and technology.
-Additionally, a Graduate Assistant my assist with the office's programming, including events and/or social media.
-If one's educational program includes training for community education, event management, or marketing, one will be able to build related skills in this position.
+A student who is studying to work directly with people with disabilities will gain valuable experience in this position, as the Graduate Assistant will interact daily with SUNY Cortland's students with disabilities and support them through procedures and technology.
+Additionally, graduate assistants may assist with the office's programming, including events and/or social media.
+If the graduate assistant’s educational program includes training for community education, event management, or marketing, there will be opportunities to build related skills in this position.

 Responsibilities